Rigdzin Düpa Sādhana

 utsuk jazer tiklé long

-Above his head, amidst a shimmering aura of spheres of rainbow light,
+Above me, in a shimmering aura of spheres of rainbow light,

 དགའ་རབ་རྡོ་རྗེ་ལོངས་སྐུའི་ཆས༔